Carolyn L. Rose: Awards and honors

 In 2001, Rose was awarded SPNHC's President's Award for distinguished service as President of SPNHC.
 In 2002, Rose was awarded SPNHC's Award for distinguished service and lifetime contribution to SPNHC's mission and values.

 Rose was awarded the President's Medal at George Washington University.
 George Washington University President Stephen Joel Trachtenberg described her as a "one-woman graduate school," due to having taught many ethnographic and archaeological conservators.

 Death and legacy

-Carolyn L. Rose died of cancer on August 29, 2002 in Washington, D.C.
+Carolyn L. Rose died of cancer on August 29, 2002, in Washington, D.C.
 She is survived by her husband, mother, siblings, daughter, and grandchildren.
-The Society for the Preservation of Natural History Collections' highest honor - SPNHC Award - was renamed in Carolyn Rose's honor.
-Dr. Hanna M. Szczepanowska dedicated her 2012 textbook "Conservation of Cultural Heritage: Key Principles and Approaches" in memory of Carolyn Rose.
+The Society for the Preservation of Natural History Collections' highest honor – SPNHC Award – was renamed in Carolyn Rose's honor.
+Dr. Hanna M. Szczepanowska dedicated her 2012 textbook, Conservation of Cultural Heritage: Key Principles and Approaches, in memory of Rose.